vdesmond/attractors/README.md

 Alternatively, the package can be installed locally after cloning by the following command:

 `python -m pip install .`

+Note:

+The package requires FFMPEG as a prerequisite for generating visualization output.
+For installation, see [here](https://ffmpeg.org/download.html)

 ## Dependencies